raydipanwita/Database/resources/repository_class_recipe_template.md

 ## 6. Write Test Examples

-Write Ruby code that defines the expected behaviour of the Repository class, following your design from the table written in step 5.
+Write Python code that defines the expected behaviour of the Repository class, following your design from the table written in step 5.

-These examples will later be encoded as RSpec tests.
+These examples will later be encoded as Pytest tests.

 ```python
 # EXAMPLES